 The Board of Directors of the Company (the "Board") has delegated to the Compensation Committee of the Board (the "Committee") the authority to establish and administer the Company's compensation programs.
 The Compensation Committee is comprised of two non-employee directors: Messrs.
 Gabrielson and Glavin.
-The Committee is responsible for: (i) determining the most effective total executive compensation strategy, based upon the business needs of the Company and consistent with shareholders' interests; (ii) administering the Company's executive compensation plans, programs and policies; (iii) monitoring corporate performance and its relationship to compensation of executive offers; and (iv) making appropriate recommendations concerning matters of executive compensation.
+The Committee is responsible for: (i) determining the most effective total executive compensation strategy, based upon the business needs of the Company and consistent with shareholders' interests; (ii) administering the Company's executive compensation plans, programs and policies; (iii) monitoring corporate performance and its relationship to compensation of executive compensation.